ideascube/catalog-i-o/doc/kiwix.md

 almost invites mistakes because it is both easy to invoke and unexpected or unreasonable in its outcome.
 > <https://en.wikipedia.org/wiki/Gotcha_%28programming%29>

+Note: all these gotchas were written before Kiwix implemented some APIs and automated workflows.
+These API often provide workarounds.

 Inconsistent file naming.
 Expect project_lang_type_date?
 Deal with that: